omani/telegram-monerotipbot/README.md

 Withdraw everything from the tip bot wallet to your own wallet address.

 Make sure you double-check the recipient address to make sure you are sending to the right address.

 ___

-`/help xmrto`

-/xmrto btc-address amount

-MoneroTipBot implements the API of https://xmr.to and makes it possible to send BTC anywhere by sending XMR to their service.
-Specify the BTC address you want to send BTC to and the amount.
-The bot will start an interactive dialog and will guide you through the process.
-Pass the /xmrto command without any arguments to see the order parameters of xmr.to.

-**Highlight**:

-Upload a BITCOIN QR-Code with a correct URI (that is, with an amount encoded) and tag (add a caption to) the image with 'xmr.to' (without the quotes) before uploading it to the bot PM."

-___